-The Board undertakes to make no changes to its approved list of scheduled medicines, to expand the number of oral S4 medicines beyond the single oral medicine sought, without undertaking wide-ranging consultation, taking advice from its Scheduled Medicines Advisory Committee and from all participating jurisdictions through the Ministerial Council.
+The Board undertakes to make no changes to its approved list of scheduled medicines without undertaking wide-ranging consultation, taking advice from its Scheduled Medicines Advisory Committee and from all participating jurisdictions through the Ministerial Council.
 The proposed terms of reference for the Board's Scheduled Medicines Advisory Committee are contained in section 2 of the submission, and its proposed membership is designed to ensure the Board has access to a sufficient range of experts to provide the necessary advice in managing the endorsement arrangements.
+Please note that since the Board prepared these terms of reference, a proposal for a cross profession 'Scheduled Medicines Expert Advisory Group' is under consideration by all National Boards that are seeking approval to confer scheduled medicines endorsements.
+Arrangements for establishment of such an advisory group are expected to be finalised prior to commencement of the national registration scheme.
+Hence the terms of reference and membership of the Committee outlined in section 2 of this submission may be subject to change to reflect a cross profession approach.